-Her creative non-fiction has appeared in journals that include Hawk & Handsaw, Southwest Review, and Orion Magazine.
+Her creative non-fiction has appeared in The Hopper, Southwest Review, and Orion Magazine.
 Her essays have appeared in the anthology Why We’re Here: New York Essayists on Living Upstate published by Colgate University Press and the anthology Companions in Wonder: Children and Adults Exploring Nature Together from the MIT Press.

 She won the 2020 Vinnie Ream Medal, a national competition across three genres (poetry, nonfiction, and fiction) for her essay The Space Between which was published in the 2019 edition of The Hopper from Green Writers' Press.
-Her writing received an Honorable Mention from the New Millennium Writing Competition, and received Special Merit from the New Women’s Voices Poetry Chapbook Contest.
-She has done poetry readings all over the country.
+Her writing received an Honorable Mention from the New Millennium Writing Competition and Special Merit from the New Women’s Voices Poetry Chapbook Contest.
+She has given poetry readings all over the country.

 Janine teaches writing and literature at the SUNY College of Environmental Science and Forestry (ESF) in Syracuse, New York.
 Her academic work has been published in journals such as Hybrid Pedagogy and Writing on the Edge.
 Her reflections about teaching in a living/learning community appeared in the book Building and Sustaining Learning Communities by Hurd and Stein.
-Her scholarly work and book reviews have appeared in places such as the anthology Ecocritical Aesthetics: Language, Beauty, and the Environment from Indiana University Press and the journal Interdisciplinary Studies in Literature and the Environment (ISLE).
+Her scholarly work and book reviews have appeared in the anthology Ecocritical Aesthetics: Language, Beauty, and the Environment from Indiana University Press and the journal Interdisciplinary Studies in Literature and the Environment (ISLE).